zgutterm/IBMThink2019/3-OpenShiftDeployment/README.md

 # Deploying Microservices with Red Hat Fuse on OpenShift

+## Introduction
+In this lab, you will deploy two simple example microservices, a `catalog-service` and a `vendor service`.

-The vendor-service REST service provides a single endpoint that retrieves vendor data from the bookstore database by ID.
+The `vendor-service` REST service provides a single endpoint that retrieves vendor data from the bookstore database by ID.
 The data resides inside a MySQL database server.

-The vendor-service REST endpoint takes a single argument, the vendor ID, and returns JSON data.
+The `vendor-service` REST endpoint takes a single argument, the vendor ID, and returns JSON data.
 The resource URI is `/camel/vendor/{id}`.

-The catalog-service REST service provides a single endpoint that retrieves catalog item data in the bookstore database.
-The catalog-service REST endpoint takes a single argument, the catalog item ID.
+The `catalog-service` REST service provides a single endpoint that retrieves catalog item data in the bookstore database.
+The `catalog-service` REST endpoint takes a single argument, the catalog item ID.
 The resource URI is `/camel/catalog/{id}`.

-The catalog-service REST service retrieves the vendor name from the vendor-service REST service.
+The `catalog-service` REST service also makes a REST call to the `vendor-service` REST service to retrieve the vendor name based on the ID that is found in the database.

 ## Prerequisites
 Ensure that you have Maven installed.

 Ensure that you have an OpenShift Online account and that your environment is available.

 Clone the lab repository (or download it as a ZIP):
 ```
   $ git clone https://github.com/zgutterm/IBMThink2019.git
 ```
 Using your favorite IDE, import or open the two projects `catalog-service` and `vendor-service` in the `IBMThink2019/3-OpenShiftDeployment/review-4` project.

 If using JBoss Developer Studio, click File -> Import -> Maven -> Existing Maven Projects and click Next.
-Navigate to `IBMThink2019/3-OpenShiftDeployment/review-4/vendor-service` and click Ok.
-It may take a few moments for Maven to download the project dependencies.
+Navigate to `IBMThink2019/3-OpenShiftDeployment/review-4/vendor-service` and click *Ok*.

+_Note: It may take a few moments for Maven to download the project dependencies._

-The `catalog-service` project will have errors after you import.
+The `catalog-service` project *will have errors after you import*.
 These errors are resolved in later steps.

 ## Create the OpenShift Project

 1. Log in to the OpenShift cluster with the `oc` tool

 Open a terminal window and run the oc login command.
-Replace `username`/`password`/`openshiftonlineurl` with your personal values found in the OpenShift UI.
-If the oc login command prompts you about using insecure connections, answer `y`:
+Replace the `username`/`password`/`openshiftonlineurl` placeholders with the value for your personal cluster found in the OpenShift Online UI.
+If the `oc login` command prompts you about using insecure connections, answer `y`:

 ```sh
 [student@workstation 3-OpenShiftDeployment]$ oc login -u {username} -p {password} \